QYOU Media Inc. (TSXV:QYOU) shares have soared 264% since Capital Ideas wrote about the company 17 months ago

 Its 88% owned The Q India subsidiary, which targets the approximately 400 million Millennial and Gen Z market in India, is a Hindi-language television channel with a growing VOD content library, as well as over 800 programs and counting, that is now available to approximately 610 million users via 55 million television homes with partners including TATA Sky, Airtel DTH & SitiNetworks.

-Last week, QYOU announced Q India viewership growth of 88% during the past five weeks, with impressions climbing from 6.1 million to 11.3 million.
+At the time, QYOU announced Q India viewership growth of 88% over a five-week period, with impressions climbing from 6.1 million to 11.3 million.
 And, perhaps more importantly, the Time Spent Viewing increased 66% from an average of 30 minutes to 50 minutes per session.

 In fact, the Ubika analyst believes QYOU Media is a prime takeover target for a large media conglomerate looking for access to Indian Millennials, pointing to established Indian media companies such as Mahindra Entertainment as well as US media companies such as MTV—Viacom, Bindaas—Disney, HBO—Warner, who would likely pay a premium for an established brand instead of trying to build out one of their own.